Auties00/Cobalt/README.md

             return;
         }

-        // Syncronously as having async operations while the operation is shutting down is not a good idea keys().save(false);
+        // Syncronously as having async operations while the the application is shutting down is not a good idea keys().save(false);
         store().save(false);
     }